CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ## Task 6: Get suggested tags for an image

+In this task, you will learn how to use the **Azure AI Vision SDK** to get suggested tags for an image.

 It can sometimes be useful to identify relevant *tags* that provide clues about the contents of an image.

 1. In the **AnalyzeImage** function, under the comment **Get image tags**, add the following code: